 Notes should be placed at the end of the paper.
-References to notes in the text should be indicated as follows: 1, 2, etc.
+References to notes in the text should be indicated as follows: 1, 2, etc. (in superscript numbers, by using the word-processor function).

 References should conform to standard linguistic practice.
-References in the text should follow this pattern: Francis (1979: 110) defines a corpus as 'a collection of texts assumed to be representative of a given language, dialect, or other subset of a language, to be used for linguistic analysis'.
+References in the text should follow this pattern: Francis (1979: 110) defines a corpus as "a collection of texts assumed to be representative of a given language, dialect, or other subset of a language, to be used for linguistic analysis".
 The list of references at the end of the paper should be presented as shown by these examples:

-- Altenberg, Bengt.
+Altenberg, Bengt.
 1984.
 Causal linking in spoken and written English.
+Studia Linguistica 38: 20-69.

-Studia Linguistica 38:20-69. - Biber, Douglas.
+Biber, Douglas.
 1988.
 Variation across speech and writing.
-Cambridge: Cambridge University Press. - Renouf, Antoinette.
+Cambridge: Cambridge University Press.

+Renouf, Antoinette.
 1987.
 Corpus development.
-In J. M. Sinclair (ed) Looking up: An account of the COBUILD Project in lexical computing, 1-40.
-London & Glasgow: Collins ELT. - Tottie, Gunnel and Ingegerd Bäcklund (eds).
+In J. M. Sinclair (ed.).
+Looking up: An account of the COBUILD Project in lexical computing, 1-40.
+London and Glasgow: Collins ELT.

+Tottie, Gunnel and Ingegerd Bäcklund (eds.).
 1986.
-English in speech and writing: A symposium.
-Studia Anglistica Upsaliensia 60.
+English in speech and writing: A symposium (Studia Anglistica Upsaliensia 60).
 Stockholm: Almqvist & Wiksell.